Travel trailers are increasingly popular with small families and friends who like to camp together under one secure roof.

 The answer might surprise you.
 In fact, more and more quality RV manufacturers are making a concerted effort to meet this growing demand.

-Some of the more popular travel trailers with 2 bedrooms to consider include the:
+Some of the more popular camper trailer floor plans with 2 bedrooms to consider include the:

 In this article, we’ll take a look at some of the best two-bedroom travel trailers.